xaynetwork/xaynet/README.md

 To deploy an instance of the coordinator to your Kubernetes cluster, use the manifests that are located inside the `k8s/coordinator` folder.
 The manifests rely on `kustomize` to be generated (`kustomize` is officially supported by `kubectl` since v1.14).
-We recommend you thoroughly go through the manifests and adjust them according to your own setup (namespace, ingress etc).
+We recommend you thoroughly go through the manifests and adjust them according to your own setup (namespace, ingress, etc).

 Remember to also check (and adjust if necessary) the default configuration for the coordinator, available at `k8s/coordinator/development/config.toml`.